Ishfakur-Rahman/coffee-app-systems-API/README.md

 'make-order/' - User can make a order

-'delete-order/order_id/' - (e.g: delete-order/3/) Use the order ID to delete an order from database
+'delete-order/order_id/' - (e.g: delete-order/3/) Use the order ID to delete an order from database 'get-shop-name/' - all the shop details will be provided 'get-shop-name/shopName/' - required shop details will be provided
 ```

 ## Register - POST Request